Something in the air: Jet fuel demand ready for takeoff - Up News Info

 Of the flights scheduled on Wednesday at Beijing Daxing Airport, 60% were canceled as of the morning, and half of the flights at Beijing Capital International Airport were canceled.

-(Reporting by Laura Sanicola, Ahmad Ghaddar and Koustav Samanta; Editing by David Gaffen & Simon Cameron-Moore)
+(Reporting by Laura Sanicola, Ahmad Ghaddar and Koustav Samanta; Editing by David Gaffen, Simon Cameron-Moore and Daniel Wallis)

 Advertisement